How to Make a Cappuccino: The Difficult Relationship Between Espresso and Milk

 How Much Caffeine Is in a Cappuccino?

-A simple espresso, latte macchiato, caffe latte, flat white and cappuccino are identical in one respect: they all have the same — nominal — caffeine content.
-After all, they’re based on a single 25ml (0.84 oz) shot of espresso.
+A simple espresso, latte macchiato, caffe latte, flat white and cappuccino are identical in one respect: they all have the same – nominal – caffeine content.
+After all, they’re based on a single 0.8-ounce (25-milliliter) shot of espresso.

-According to our caffeine study, this equals 68 mgs of caffeine with the roast we used.
-Per 100ml (3.38 oz), that’s 273 mgs.
+According to our caffeine study, this equals 68 milligrams of caffeine with the roast we used.
+Per 3.4 ounce (100 milliliter), that’s 273 milligrams.
 If you’re concerned about the risks of consuming coffee during pregnancy, take the following guidelines to heart:

 How Many Calories in a Cappuccino?